david-a-campbell/W1_Hit/README.md

 W1_Hit/
 │
 ├── Max MIDI Effect/             # Ableton integration.
-If you're an artist, you only need this folder │   ├── w1_hit.amxd              # Max for Live device │   ├── w1_hit.js                # Node for Max interface
+If you're an artist, you only need this folder │   ├── W1 Hit                   # Root Directory for W1 Hit.
+Copy this to the Max MIDI Effect folder on your computer │       ├──
+│       ├── w1_hit.amxd              # Max for Live device
+│       ├── w1_hit.js                # Node for Max interface
 │       ├── clipcmd_to_live.js       # MIDI insertion logic
 │       └── w1_hit_infer/            # Inference engine
 │           ├── inference.py         # Runs inference on the model in the Loader dir.
 The output is sent back to a MIDI clip in Ableton Live
 │           ├── hit_generator.py     # Contains the model definition.
 Basically a stripped down version of hit_generator.ipynb
 │           ├── mid_to_velocity.py   # Used to load MIDI files used as seed data for inference │           ├── Loader/              # Dir to store the model. inference.py loads the first model it finds in this folder │           ├── MIDI/                # Stores MIDI files to be used as seed data for inference │           └── random_midi_input.py # Generates MIDI data for use as the seed input to inference, in place of MIDI files │
 ├── HitGenerator/                # Training pipeline.
 For the more technical minded │   ├── hit_generator.ipynb      # Jupyter notebook containing model definition.
 The main function can be run to train the model